TodayDesign/opine/README.md

 ```

 Actions like minifying css and including sourcemaps should be governed by
-`opine.getConfig('debug')` rather than
+`opine.getConfig('debug')` rather than `module.getConfig('minify')` to avoid
-`opine.getConfig('styles.minify')` to avoid users having to change a whole
-bunch of config to set up a production vs debug build.
+users having to change a whole bunch of config to set up a production vs debug
+build.

 Extra config that is really required for basic functionality of the module
 (for example, include paths, which are needed but different for every project)
-should be accessed by `opine.getConfig('module.identifier', 'sane default')`.
+should be accessed by `module.getConfig('module.identifier', 'sane default')`.

-*Reading from configs should be done outside of task scope.* If all of the calls
-to `opine.getSource` et al are performed before any tasks are executed,
-then fully populated default configuration files can be automatically generated,
-saving having to hunt around for missing configuration values.

 The whole point of this module is to reduce the amount of boilerplate/setup
-time, so it's okay to be a little didactic.
+time, so it's okay to be didactic.
 If a user has a task that really
 does need that extra config, they can just write a gulp task themselves.

 Tasks should add themselves to the opine build, develop and watch lists as
-appropriate, via `opine.addBuild`, `opine.addDevelop` and
+appropriate, via `module.addBuild`, `module.addDevelop` and
-`opine.addWatch` lists respectively.
+`module.addWatch` lists respectively.
 All of the build tasks will be added
 as a dependency to `gulp build`, while all of the `develop` tasks will be
 executed (along with the `watch` tasks) as part of `gulp develop`.